Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 As early as possible (6+ months before publication)

 Identify your audience.
-Authors, (marketers, and publicists) need time to think clearly about the best audience for their book.
+Authors, (marketers, and publicists) need time to think clearly about the best readers for their book.
 Think beyond ‘this book will appeal to everyone’.
 Taking time to check out the competition is a bonus, and can act as a useful barometer to the performance of like-minded titles.
 Get the word out that your project has a release date.
 Spread the good news via your contacts, friends, and colleague networks.
 Don't be afraid to involve these connections to help get your early buzz going.

 How to find your target audience